y2k-key/dreoai/docs/README.md

 - **RESTful API**: FastAPI-powered RESTful API for seamless integration with external applications and services.
 - **Expanding AI Support**: Continually updated to include new AI providers and services, ensuring the software stays at the forefront of AI technology.

-The features that uma provides cover a wide range of services and are used for different tasks.
-Refer to [Processes and Frameworks](https://viking45822.github.io/uma/2-Concepts/01-Processes%20and%20Frameworks.html) for more details about the services and framework.
+The features that xdai provides cover a wide range of services and are used for different tasks.
+Refer to [Processes and Frameworks](https://jaymes081.github.io/xdai/2-Concepts/01-Processes%20and%20Frameworks.html) for more details about the services and framework.

 ## Quick Start Guide